SuleymanBat/TROUBLESHOOTING_SOLUTIONS_FOR_DEVOPS/K8s/RBAC.md

 ###### Create the necessary roles and rolebindings required for the "dev-user" to create, list and delete pods in the "default" namespace.
 Use the given spec:

+#### HINT!!!

+Use the command "kubectl create" to create a role "developer" and rolebinding "dev-user-binding" in the "default" namespace.

 > Role:developer

 > Role Resources: pods